fastapi/fastapi/docs/tutorial/security/oauth2-jwt.md

 And after a week, the token will be expired.
 And if the user (or a third party) tried to modify the token to change the expiration, you would be able to discover it, because the signatures would not match.

-If you want to play with JWT tokens and see how they work, check <a href="https://jwt.io/" target="_blank">https://jwt.io</a>.
+If you want to play with JWT tokens and see how they work, check <a href="https://jwt.io/" class="external-link" target="_blank">https://jwt.io</a>.

 ## Install `PyJWT`